liferay/liferay-docs/develop/tutorials/articles/13-opensocial/00-intro.markdown

+---
+header-id: creating-and-integrating-with-opensocial-gadgets
+---

-# Creating and Integrating with OpenSocial Gadgets [](id=creating-and-integrating-with-opensocial-gadgets)
+# Creating and Integrating with OpenSocial Gadgets

 OpenSocial is a public specification for creating web applications using standard technologies like HTML, CSS, and Javascript.
 It was originally